retaildevcrews/ngsa/IaC/BareMetal/README.md

 Follow the deployment instructions in [app](app/README.md) to deploy ngsa

-## Debug fluentd

-Follow the deployment instructions in [fluentd/dbg](fluentd/dbg/README.md) to debug ngsa with fluentd and Azure Log Analytics

 ## Debug fluentbit

 Follow the deployment instructions in [fluentbit/dbg](fluentbit/dbg/README.md) to debug ngsa with fluent-bit and Azure Log Analytics